lucyfarnik/epoch-paradigm-shifts/README.md

 likely to see the next ML paradigm shift.

 This code is currently a bit of a mess — I was rapidly prototyping and not focusing on keeping things neat and tidy.
+It's all a work in progress right now.
 If anything isn't clear, please ask.

 **IMPORTANT NOTE: the files with the actual data are currently not included in this repo**